 - If you can express yourself better in English than in German, ask your examiners if you may write the paper in English.

-The writing process distinguishes four central steps: planning, structuring, drafting, revising.
-But in fact, there are many more tasks involved in writing an academic paper: formulating the research question, discussing with lecturers, reading, researching, correcting etc..
+The writing process distinguishes between four main steps: planning, structuring, drafting, revising.
+But in fact, there are many more tasks involved in writing an academic paper: formulating the research question, discussing with lecturers, reading, researching, correcting, and so on.
 These steps are usually not done sequentially.
-Instead, you will repeatedly perform certain tasks, such as e.g. reading or gathering feedback.
+Instead, you will repeatedly perform certain tasks, such as reading or gathering feedback.

 How can I write better?